 - D11.1 All questions to be settled by the Council or its committees or sub-committees are to be decided by a simple majority vote (one more than half the votes cast) of the members of the Council present and voting unless the terms of reference of the committee or the law specifies otherwise.
-In the case of an equality of votes, the person presiding may use a second or casting vote. - D11.2 The person presiding at a meeting of the Council, a committee or sub-committee shall have this second or casting vote, regardless of whether or not he/she has cast a vote on the matter.
+In the case of an equality of votes, the person presiding may use a second or casting vote, except in the case of full Council meetings (refer to terms of reference). - D11.2 The person presiding at a meeting of the Council, a committee or sub-committee shall have this second or casting vote, regardless of whether or not he/she has cast a vote on the matter.